RivaD2/reading-notes/301/class-07.md

 1. **PUT**: This method replaces all current representations of the target resource with the request payload.
 In simple terms, this method is used for requesting that the server save data at a location specified by the server.
 1. **DELETE**: This method deletes the specified resource.
 In simple terms, this method is what request that the server delete a file at a location specified by the server.

 **After all is said and done, remember that we as humans speak to one anotherin a specific way.
-We gather information about one another and share information**
+We use nouns, verbs, adjectives etc. to communicate, we gather information about one another, and we share information.**

-**Computers do the same thing, they share messages with one another.
-We use nouns, verbs, adjectives etc. to communicate.
+**Computers do the same thing, they share messages and information with one another.
 Keep in mind always that machines don't have a universal noun** :)

 **If you'd like to learn more, please click on the links I used to reference the material above:
 1. [Github Gist](https://gist.github.com/brookr/5977550)